Overview of General Call for Presentations

 - Presenters must use a company/business email in order to have this listed with your name in the sessions schedule.
 Presenters who use a private email address will not have any affiliation associated with your name in the schedule.

-- Every presenter must pay the Presenter Registration fee by 3:00 PM (PST) Tuesday, November 30, 2021.
-(Exhibitor complimentary registrations are NOT VALID for Presenter Registration fees.)
+- Every presenter must pay the Presenter Registration fee by 3:00 PM (PST) Tuesday, December 6, 2022.
+(Complimentary Exhibitor Registrations are NOT VALID for Presenter Registration fees.)

-- Only presenters who have registered may present at the CSUN AT Conference and be listed in the sessions schedule and on the website.
+- Only registered presenters may present at the CSUN AT Conference and be listed in the sessions schedule and on the website.

-- Sessions with no registered presenters will be cancelled.
+- Sessions with no registered presenters will be canceled.

 - No addition of presenters will be permitted after Presenter Registration has concluded.

 One presenter must be designated as the Contact Presenter as the point of contact for the submission.
-Alternate contact information, such as personal email address or telephone number; used only if unable to contact using above email address, is requested as well.
+Alternate contact information, such as personal email address or telephone number, used only if unable to contact using the above email address, is requested as well.

 Proposed Session Title